daddykev/stardust-dsp/README.md

 > Open-source, npm-installable streaming platform that turns DDEX deliveries into a complete music service.

 Stardust DSP enables anyone to deploy a fully functional, DDEX-compliant streaming platform in minutes.
-Receive ERN deliveries, process them automatically, and provide a complete music streaming experience. **Every feature, every protocol, every line of code is MIT licensed and free forever.**
+Receive ERN deliveries, process them automatically, and provide a complete music streaming experience.

-## 🎯 True Open Source Philosophy
+## Introduction

-**Stardust DSP is 100% open source.** The entire platform is MIT licensed with no paid tiers, no enterprise edition, and no artificial limitations.
+**Stardust DSP is open-source software.** The entire platform is MIT licensed with no paid tiers, no enterprise edition, and no artificial limitations.
 You get a complete, production-ready streaming platform with ALL ingestion protocols (FTP, SFTP, S3, API), full ERN processing, adaptive streaming, and everything needed to run a professional music service.

 We believe in democratizing music streaming technology.
 The core platform is and will always be completely free and fully functional.